OVS-Kernel Hardware Acceleration

 tc [-s] filter show dev NETDEVICE ingress

-SR-IOV VF LAG allows the NIC's physical functions (PFs) to get the rules that the OVS tries to offload to the bond net-device, and to offload them to the hardware e-switch.
+SR-IOV VF LAG allows the NIC's physical functions (PFs) to receive the rules that the OVS attempts to offload to the bond net-device, and then offloads them to the hardware e-switch.

 The supported bond modes are as follows: